lsst-sqre/gafaelfawr/docs/logging.rst

 The main log message will be in the ``event`` attribute of each log message.
 If this message indicates an error with supplemental information, the additional details of the error will be in the ``error`` attribute.

-The following attributes will be added to each log message, in addition to the default attributes added by :py:mod:`structlog`:
+Gafaelfawr will add some consistent attributes to log messages, in addition to the default attributes `added by Safir <https://safir.lsst.io/logging.html>`__.

-``logger``
-    Always set to ``gafaelfawr``.

-``method``
-    The HTTP method of the request.

-``path``
-    The path portion of the HTTP request.

-``remote``
-    The remote IP address making the request.
-    This will be taken from ``X-Forwarded-For`` if available, since Gafaelfawr is designed to be run behind a Kubernetes NGINX ingress.
-    See :ref:`client-ips` for more details.

-``request_id``
-    A unique UUID for each request.
-    This can be used to correlate multiple messages logged from a single request.

-``user_agent``
-    The ``User-Agent`` header of the incoming request.
-    This can be helpful in finding requests from a particular user or investigating problems with specific web browsers.

 All authenticated routes add the following attributes once the user's token has been located and verified:

 ``scope``
-    The comma-separated scopes of the authentication token.
+    The scopes of the authentication token.

 ``token``
     The key of the authentication token.